JSmith1826/BB_parks/Notes Sunday Afternoon.md

 Notes Sunday Afternoon

-- export table has some foul and fair values reversed. write a bit to select the larger of the two values to the FOP column and the smaller to Foul.
+XXXXXXDONEXXXXX- export table has some foul and fair values reversed. write a bit to select the larger of the two values to the FOP column and the smaller to Foul.

 - keep plugging on creating the polygon objects to measure. might be as simple as dropping the problem value.
 One of the Ironwood HS is the issue. delete it manually
     - don't forget to